Lawrence, Massachusetts: Media

 Lawrence's main newspaper is The Eagle-Tribune, one of the major newspapers for the Merrimack Valley that was founded in Lawrence in 1890 but later moved its facilities to the town of North Andover on Route 114.
-Lawrence is home to Rumbo (a bilingual English/Spanish paper) and Siglo 21 (a Spanish paper).
-Another newspaper closely covering Lawrence news is The Valley Patriot, a monthly paper published in North Andover.
+Lawrence is home to Rumbo (a bilingual English/Spanish paper).
 The city has three AM stations, WNNW/800, WCAP/980, and WLLH/1400 (which is also dually licensed to Lowell, Massachusetts with a synchronous transmitter in that city); along with one FM station: WEEI-FM/93.7.
 WMFP is the only television station operating out of the city, and the city is considered part of the Boston television market.

 Infrastructure

 Transportation

 Lawrence lies along Interstate 495, which passes through the eastern portion of the city.
 There are three exits entirely within the city, though two more provide access from just outside the city limits.
 The town is also served by Route 28 passing from south to north through the city, and Route 110, which passes from east to west through the northern half of the city.
 Route 114 also has its western terminus at Route 28 at the Merrimack River.
 Lawrence is the site of four road crossings and a railroad crossing over the Merrimack, including the O'Leary Bridge (Route 28), a railroad bridge, the Casey Bridge (bringing Parker Street and access to Route 114 and the Lawrence MBTA station to the north shore), the Duck Bridge (which brings Union Street across the river), and the double-decked O'Reilly Bridge, bringing I-495 across the river.

 Lawrence is the western hub of the Merrimack Valley Regional Transit Authority's bus service.
-It is also home to the Senator Patricia McGovern Transportation Center, home to regional bus service and the Lawrence stop along the Haverhill/Reading Line of the MBTA Commuter Rail system, providing service from Haverhill to Boston's North Station.
+It is also home to the Senator Patricia McGovern Transportation Center, home to regional bus service, and the Lawrence stop along the Haverhill/Reading Line of the MBTA Commuter Rail system, providing service from Haverhill to Boston's North Station.
 Amtrak's Downeaster service to Maine is available eight miles to the northeast in Haverhill.
 Lawrence Municipal Airport provides small plane service, though it is actually in neighboring North Andover.
 Lawrence is approximately equidistant from Manchester-Boston Regional Airport and Logan International Airport.
-Future plans to revitalize the Manchester and Lawrence branch to the north, leading to Manchester, New Hampshire, will allow the MBTA to operate rail service up to Manchester from Lawrence, in conjunction with Pan Am Freights.
+Plans to revitalize the Manchester and Lawrence branch to the north, leading to Manchester, New Hampshire, will allow the MBTA to operate rail service up to Manchester from Lawrence, in conjunction with Pan Am Freights.